Dil Da Rockstar (The Rockstar of the Heart)

 Settings: Rome & Milan (Italy) | Zürich, Lucerne, Interlaken, Zermatt, Grindelwald, Gstaad, Davos, St. Moritz, Geneva, Lausanne & Montreux (Switzerland) | Los Angeles (USA) | London (UK) | Amritsar (India)

-• Sarab and Heer’s relationship intensifies after his Milan concert, blossoming into a passionate affair in Rome.
+• Jassi and Harleen’s relationship intensifies after his Milan concert, blossoming into a passionate affair in Rome.

 • In Switzerland, they journey from Zürich to St. Moritz, exploring mountain peaks and jazz venues.
-Sarab performs at the Montreux Jazz Festival, reaching new creative heights.
+Jassi performs at the Montreux Jazz Festival, reaching new creative heights.

-• In Geneva, they retreat to the Swiss Alps, where Heer shows early signs of a terminal illness.
+• In Geneva, they retreat to the Swiss Alps, where Harleen shows early signs of a terminal illness.

-• Sarab struggles with guilt and passion, channeling these emotions into his music.
+• Jassi struggles with guilt and passion, channeling these emotions into his music.

-• Mandeep becomes an emotional anchor for both Heer and Sarab.
+• Mandeep becomes an emotional anchor for both Harleen and Jassi.

-• Dr. Jasmeet Kaur Brar, Heer’s doctor, guides Sarab in balancing his emotions through music.
+• Dr. Jasmeet Kaur Brar, Harleen’s doctor, guides Jassi in balancing his emotions through music.

-• Back in Amritsar, Sarab visits Baba Jagtar Singh, who introduces him to Shabad Kirtan and spirituality, influencing his compositions.
+• Back in Amritsar, Jassi visits Baba Jagtar Singh Khalsa, who introduces him to Shabad Kirtan and spirituality, influencing his compositions.

-• Gurman and Pavneet support Sarab’s philanthropic efforts in London, helping him regain public respect.
+• Gurman and Pavneet support Jassi’s philanthropic efforts in London, helping him regain public respect.

 Act 4: Tootde Sur, Judde Dil (Broken Notes, Healing Hearts)